-If you've ever rediscovered a dress after it had been buried in the depths of your closet for months, you understand the importance of a well-organised dressing room.
-Not only does an organised closet make for a more visually appealing (and less stress-inducing) space, but it also makes getting dressed and ready more efficient.
+If you've ever rediscovered a dress after it had been buried in the depths of your closet for months, you understand the importance of a well-organized dressing room.
+Not only does an organized closet make for a more visually appealing (and less stress-inducing) space, but it also makes getting dressed and ready more efficient.
 No one understands this better than Lisa Adams, celebrity closet designer and founder of LA Closet Design.
 Having designed dressing rooms for A-listers from Brad Goreski to Khloé Kardashian, she knows that with great space comes great inventory and that no space-saving solution should be overlooked.

 But what about the rest of us who live in studio apartments smaller than most celebrity closets?
-To demystify the many closet solutions out there, we recently chatted with Adams about all things closet organisation—for spaces big and small and budgets to match.
+To demystify the many closet solutions out there, we recently chatted with Adams about all things closet organization—for spaces big and small and budgets to match.
 We came to one conclusion: No matter how much you own, how much space you have, or what your budget is, the rules of wardrobe storage are the same.
 Ready to give your space a much-needed overhaul?
 Try the closet designer's ingenious tips.

 Mix High and Low Items